Fit as a Mama Bear

 • Use a silicone spatula to smooth and portion it out until even.

 • Bake for 25 minutes.
-Remove from the oven and let cool.
+Remove from the oven and let cool fully.

-• Once cooled, heat the chocolate chips and coconut oil in a double boiler until just melted.
+• Once cooled, heat the chocolate chips and coconut oil in a pot on the stove over low heat (or microwave them) until just melted.
 Whisk them together and drizzle over the brownies.

 • Cut into 9 squares.